 Connected Cars are increasingly popular and becoming a necessity rather than a luxury.
-Safety features and navigational aids along with being able to “keep the kids happy” with entertainment options are some of the more popular features.
+Safety features an navigational aids along with being able to “keep the kids happy” with entertainment options are some of the more popular features.

-We’re the first telecom company to open a research and innovation center, dedicated to the connected car (AT&T Drive Studio, Jan.
+- We’re the first telecom company to open a research and innovation center, dedicated to the connected car (AT&T Drive Studio, Jan.
 2014), to promote safe driving and efficient navigation.

-AT&T is helping to improve safety, diagnostics, entertainment and security for connected cars.
+- AT&T is helping to improve safety, diagnostics, entertainment and security for connected cars.

-In 2016, we connected more than 50% of all new connected passenger vehicles in the U.S.*
+- In 2016, we connected more than 50% of all new connected passenger vehicles in the U.S.*

-But we connect so much more than cars.
+- But we connect so much more than cars.
 We support all sorts of connected vehicles, including one of the biggest of all – connected long haul trucks.

 - Our global SIM platform provides wireless connections virtually anywhere in the world (200+ countries and territories).